zeroscratch/EquipmentRandomizerER/README.md

 # Equipment Randomizer
 This application has a simple UI to ensure that all players use the same randomized seed without worry about having the same settings.
 * Weapons in general are categorized by type.
 For example Greatswords are their own pool as are Halberds.
-* Exceptions are staves and seals, they are not randomized.
+* Staves and seals are not randomized.
 This includes the Confessor and Prisoner starting classes, merchant shops, etc.
-* The Smithscript weapons are not randomized into base game areas.
+* The Smithscript weapons, Nanaya's Torch, Lamenting Visage, Rabbath's Cannon, and the Velvet Sword of St. Trina are not randomized.
 * General Sorceries are randomized with sorceries and Incantations are randomized with incantations (Dragon Communion is seperated).
 * Weapon allocations are unique amongst starting classes and merchants.
 * As a reminder, shields are treated as weapons by the game.